ijalalfrz/go-event-source/README.md

 - To run all unit and integration test use command `make tests-suite`
 - To run unit test use command `make tests-unit`
 - To run integration test use command `make tests-integration`
+- To run linter validation use commnad `make static-analysis`
+- To create open api doc use command `make api-docs`
+- To open swagger ui, make sure container is running and go to `http://localhost:8003/swagger/`

 ### Components